ropensci/qualtRics/README.md

 Currently, the package contains three functions.
 It supports fetching a list of courses and their IDs from qualtrics, as well as downloading and reading a survey export.

-Note that, while requests will work without a [base url](https://api.qualtrics.com/docs/root-url) for the `getSurveys` function, it is desirable that you supply it.
+Note that, while requests will work without a [root url](https://api.qualtrics.com/docs/root-url) for the `getSurveys` function, it is desirable that you supply it.
 Supplying the correct url will reduce the number of errors you'll experience.
-The `getSurvey` function requires you to pass this base url.
-Please refer to the [official documentation](https://api.qualtrics.com/docs/root-url) to find out your institution-specific base url.
+The `getSurvey` function requires you to pass this root url.
+Please refer to the [official documentation](https://api.qualtrics.com/docs/root-url) to find out your institution-specific root url.

 Note that you can only export surveys that you own, or to which you have been given explicit administration rights.